R. C. Sproul: Health and death

+Sproul's grave in the churchyard of Saint Andrew's Chapel in Sanford, Florida.

 Sproul struggled with a 40-year smoking addiction.
 In a personal interview, Sproul recounts the difficulty of stopping:

 It almost destroyed my soul.
 I mean, I never prayed about anything so much about what I did as much as I did about that.
 I'm the one who proved the adage that it's easier to quit smoking because I did it a thousand times.
 I hated it ... but it was an addiction, a physiological addiction and I just couldn't kick it. ... earlier on when I was teaching, when I was in the church, and with certain colleges, it wasn't all that big of a deal.
 If you would go to conferences at Westminster Seminary, and everyone would have a smoking break—Van Til and Murray, and everybody ... 'cuz everybody smoked, especially those Dutch guys.
 It wasn't a big deal then as it is now ... but then there came a time where I was careful not to blatantly smoke in public because people just couldn't handle that.
 I remember once, the last cigarette that [a prominent Christian leader] (Note: The interviewer redacts the name of who Sproul mentions.) ever smoked, he borrowed from me.
 One time, he was smoking and somebody came and he didn't want him to see him, so he handed the cigarette to his associate ... his associate put it in his pocket and it started to burn up his pants!

 On April 18, 2015, Sproul suffered a stroke and was admitted to a hospital.
 Five days later, on April 23, Sproul went home from the hospital, suffering no ill effects.
 He was, however, diagnosed with a diabetic condition "that [would] be addressed through diet and regular medical attention."

-Sproul had long suffered from chronic obstructive pulmonary disease, and was hospitalized on December 2, 2017, because of difficulty breathing, the result of an apparent infection, an “exacerbation of his emphysema due to the flu” (“not pneumonia”).
+Sproul was living with chronic obstructive pulmonary disease, and was hospitalized on December 2, 2017, because of difficulty breathing, the result of an apparent infection, an “exacerbation of his emphysema due to the flu” (“not pneumonia”).
 After a twelve-day period of intermittent fever, and sedation and ventilator-assisted breathing, with effort given to restore his respiratory function, Sproul died on December 14, 2017 (at age 78).